jsanant/vmtctl/README.md

 # Clean up

-**NOTE:** This will remove all volumes, please make sure you do not have any existing volumes when running this command.
+**NOTE:** This will remove all volumes, please make sure you do not have any existing volumes before running this command.

 Once you are done with your testing, you can run `make clean`.
 This is will stop all containers and remove all the volumes that were generated.